313. Moe Baby Blues

 – Lindsay Naegle appears from nowhere to get Homer a cell phone.
 I get this is supposed to be her thing, but when she showed up on top of the ramp at the end of “Barting Over,” it was just getting goddamn ridiculous.
 And normal characters are starting to do it too, so it’s just whoever we need for what scene, just have them show up.

 – Carl, Lou, Dr. Hibbert and Drederick Tatum, despite having jobs at different locations and being in different income brackets, carpool together.
-It’s just, let’s group all of our black characters together for one shot because Homer has to make the black power salute.
+They just needed to group all of our black characters together for one shot because Homer has to make the black power salute.
 Yep.
 All four of ’em.

 – I like the salesman referring to the cigarette lighter as the car’s “dash hole.”

 – Now banned from the road, Lisa suggests Homer use public transportation.
-Homer retorts (“Public transportation is for jerks and lesbians!”)
+Homer retorts, “Public transportation is for jerks and lesbians!”
 If someone can explain this joke to me, go right ahead, but it feels kind of offensive.
 But even if that’s the case, at least Homer has his latent homophobia back.
 It makes more sense than the “I LOVE GAYS NOW!!”
-Homer from “Three Gays.”
+Homer from “Three Gays of the Condo.”

 – Homer walks all the way to Moe’s, which is revealed to be a mere three houses down from his house.
 Now, I’m really not a stickler for this shit, getting bent out of shape about buildings showing up in different places in different episodes.
-But this feels like such a big, big cheat.
-Unlike the bit of showing the power plant parking garage right behind the house, this time the joke doesn’t feel worth it.
+But this is such a big, big cheat.
+Unlike the joke of showing the power plant parking garage right behind the house, this time the gag doesn’t feel worth it.

 – Ruthless, heartless bureaucrat Mr. Burns stands at the door of the plant, ready to congratulate the first employee to clock in.
 Then he proceeds to attempt to “walk” and falls down on his face like a pathetic old man.
 Everything I loved about old Burns is pretty much dead at this point.

-– I really like when the Peruvian fighting frogs go at it, they play their typical fighting music, but now with a more bluegrass twang to it.
+– I really like when the Peruvian fighting frogs go at it, they play the show’s typical fighting music, but now with a more bluegrass twang to it.
 Hey look, a compliment!

-– Homer’s walking son is quite boring.
-Also a great actor like Steve Buscemi is wasted with a nothing part.
+– Homer’s walking song is quite boring.
+Also a great actor like Steve Buscemi is wasted in a nothing part.
 At least he’d come back in a few seasons playing an actual role.
 I did smirk at the visual of Homer and Buscemi skipping hand and hand across the globe together though.

-– Homer gets hit with the car rather forcefully, yet the start of the third act he’s sitting in bed with his head wrapped up still with a smile on his face.
+– Homer gets hit with the car rather forcefully, yet at the start of the third act, he’s sitting in bed with his head wrapped up still with a smile on his face.
 It’s really bizarre, it’s almost unsettling now whenever Homer is smiling for so long.

-– I really like the voice of the marriage counselor, I’m surprised after fourteen seasons, Azaria can pull out a voice I haven’t really heard before.
-Also bonus points for hitting Homer with the clipboard and calling him an idiot.
+– I really like the voice of the marriage counselor.
+I’m surprised after fourteen seasons, Hank Azaria can pull out a voice I haven’t really heard before.
+Also bonus points for him hitting Homer with the clipboard and calling him an idiot.
 If I can’t do it, thankfully someone in-universe can.

-– Pointlessly long cutaway showing that Homer has called Flanders away to Montana to supposedly meet Jesus to keep him out of Marge’s banquet.
+– A pointlessly long cutaway showing that Homer has called Flanders away to Montana to supposedly meet Jesus to keep him out of Marge’s banquet.
 It only lasts about seven seconds, but it’s the longest seven seconds ever.

-– This is supposed to be the chipper ending where Marge gets her accolades, yet we squeeze in a joke where Captain McAlister gets pissed off and curses her for not making a bigger deal out of the platter that he had his men die for.
+– This is supposed to be the chipper ending where Marge gets her accolades, yet we squeeze in a joke where Captain McAllister gets pissed off and curses her for not making a bigger deal out of the seafood platter that he had his men die for.
 Also the Mayor and his wife are there for some reason.
-So are Patty and Selma, who you’d think would have had something to say about this episode, but at this point they’re glorified background characters.
+So are Patty and Selma, who you’d think would have had something to say during this episode, but at this point they’re glorified background characters.
 Also they’re sitting with Rainier Wolfcastle.
-Whatever.
+Who knew they were friends?

 310. Old Yeller Belly